 It’s that time of year again.
 A time many people dread.

 Although I might be in the minority, I actually enjoy tax season.
-I find it to be a great opportunity to take a really hard look at the past year and assess what financial goals achieved, where I’ve fallen short or area’s I can improce upon.
+I find it to be a great opportunity to take a hard look at the past year and assess what financial goals I’ve achieved, where I’ve fallen short, and what area’s I can improve upon.

 When you have all the hard numbers in front of you it’s a lot easier to determine if you’ve both spent and saved your money wisely.

 Every year at tax time I sit down and go through those numbers.
 What money came in, what did I spend on, how much do I have left?
 Then I give some pretty hard consideration to whether or not the money that I did spend was money well spent.

 Did I get sufficient value from my experiences during the past year, comparative to the amount of money that went out?

 Is my money being used in a way that reflects my values and helps me achieve what matters most to me?